chromaui/learnstorybook.com/content/vue/en/simple-component.md

 `action()` allows us to create a callback that appears in the **actions** panel of the Storybook UI when clicked.
 So when we build a pin button, we’ll be able to determine in the test UI if a button click is successful.

-As we need to pass the same set of actions to all permutations of our component, it is convenient to bundle them up into a single `actions` variable and use React's `{...actions}` props expansion to pass them all at once. `<Task {...actions}>` is equivalent to `<Task onPinTask={actions.onPinTask} onArchiveTask={actions.onArchiveTask}>`.
+As we need to pass the same set of actions to all permutations of our component, it is convenient to bundle them up into a single `methods` variable and use pass them into our story defintion each time (where they are accessed via the `methods` property).

-Another nice thing about bundling the `actions` that a component needs is that you can `export` them and use them in stories for components that reuse this component, as we'll see later.
+Another nice thing about bundling the `methodds` that a component needs is that you can `export` them and use them in stories for components that reuse this component, as we'll see later.

 To define our stories, we call `add()` once for each of our test states to generate a story.
-The action story is a function that returns a rendered element (i.e. a component class with a set of props) in a given state---exactly like a React [Stateless Functional Component](https://reactjs.org/docs/components-and-props.html).
+The action story is a function that returns a set of properties that define the story -- in this case a `template` string for the story alongside the `components`, `data` and `methods` that template consumes.

 When creating a story we use a base task (`task`) to build out the shape of the task the component expects.
 This is typically modelled from what the true data looks like.
 Again, `export`-ing this shape will enable us to reuse it in later stories, as we'll see.